BurntSushi/blog/content/post/rust-error-handling.md

-  languages ("algebraic data types" and "combinators" make you feel warm and fuzzy), then you can probably skip right over the basics and start by skimming [multiple error types](#working-with-multiple-error-types), and work you're way into a full read of
-  [standard library error
+  languages ("algebraic data types" and "combinators" make you feel warm and fuzzy), then you can probably skip right over the basics and start by skimming [multiple error types](#working-with-multiple-error-types), and work your way into a full read of [standard library error traits](#standard-library-traits-used-for-error-handling).
-  traits](#standard-library-traits-used-for-error-handling).
   (Skimming [the basics](#the-basics) might be a good idea to just get a feel for the syntax if you've really never seen Rust before.)